SteveBarnett/Remixing/_thinking/zen/calm-in-the-storm.md

 - Our individual beliefs and perceptions about the world and how we want it to be all come from the same source: a desire to experience ease and well-being.

 ### Chapter 1: What Takes Us Far from Home

+- **These are not failures or flaws, but learned patterns and protective strategies that helped us survive in the past.**
+- We’ve been taught we must prove our value through doing, that love must be earned, and that there’s always a better version of ourselves just out of reach.
+In that striving, we lose touch with the profound truth: we are already enough.
+We already belong.
+- **These reflections are not meant to create judgment, but to spark curiosity.**

+#### Perfectionism

+- **kintsugi**: **Rather trying to hide defects, the application of gold highlights the extraordinary beauty of imperfection and impermanence.**
+- **Rather than seeing paradoxes as conundrums to be resolved, we can see them as reference points for going deeper into the not knowing.**
+- **the search for perfection should be replaced with the wish to see life as an endless learning journey.**
+- **By constantly believing there is another mountain we need to climb, we are unable to fully enjoy this present moment.**
+- **What perfection tends to block is the importance of vulnerability, being in touch with our softer side, our humility and willingness to make mistakes and apologize for any missteps.**
+- Tenderness and compassion in mainstream society can be considered weaknesses, but part of the journey back to our center, to calm and stability in the storm of fear and anxiety, is self-compassion.
+- **Even if we have made a mistake, we can recognize all the other wonderful qualities we have.**

+#### Competition

+- It’s hard to feel cozy and at peace when there are so many demands from the hyper-capitalistic, hyper-sexualized, hyper-consumerist society coming at us from so many directions.

+#### Striving

+- At the root of this behavior is whether or not we have a path.
+- **Recognize the energies and habits that bring you suffering; do not shy away from them.** Acceptance is an act of love.
+When we accept ourselves, we will have transformative insights.
+- **Maturity is not to always be solid as a mountain, to be as spacious as the sky.
+Sometimes it’s just to learn to be still and to accept what is there.**
+- I’ve reflected a lot on my habit of striving and my meditation sometimes is just to check in with myself. **What am I competing against?
+What am I trying to run away from?**
+- **See what nourishes you in this moment.** **Don’t use your striving to attack yourself.**